bosnet/docs/ricardian_guide.md

 execution_duration | PF execution duration(blocks) |  uint64
 amount_of_issuance | The amount of coins issued through the PF in BOS unit(BOS = 10000000Gon) | uint64
-pf_budget_account | Issued coin will be sent to PF budget account(BOScoin public address) | string execution_condition | Condition which should satisfy to pass voting | string definitions | definitions of terms used in proposal | collection of string detailed_description | Detailed description about the PF | collections of string
+pf_budget_account | Issued coin will be sent to PF budget account(BOScoin public address) | string execution_condition_ratio | The execution_ratio is used to determine the voting threshold in execution condition.
+The voting threshold is calculated by the execution_ratio of the number of members as of end of voting. execution_condition | Condition which should satisfy to pass voting | string definitions | definitions of terms used in proposal | collection of string detailed_description | Detailed description about the PF | collections of string